 The gardens boast a wide range of plantings and trees, many of which were specified by Jens Jensen, the property’s original landscape architect.
 There are many flowering crabs, redbud, hawthorne, and lilacs.
 Jensen also suggested violets, phlox, and other flowers.
 The property features many flower bulbs: snowdrops, scilia, and daffodils as well as lilies of the valley and day lilies.

-The construction of the Center for Performing Arts cost $19.8 million and was completed and dedicated in the Fall of 2002.
-An 800-seat concert hall and a 450-seat Proscenium Theatre are the building's main features.
+The Center for the Performing Arts is located on the southeast side of the Illinois State University quad.
+The building's construction cost $19.8 million and was completed and dedicated in the Fall of 2002.
+The main features of the building are an 800-seat concert hall and a 499-seat theatre.